Teen says Sandusky chased him in car as he ran away: ABC

 Probst did not return calls from Reuters for comment.

-The long delay in prosecuting Sandusky drove Fisher to attempt suicide, he told ABC, especially when investigators told him they needed to find more victims.

-"You start to doubt yourself," Fisher said.
-"I thought maybe it would be easier to take myself out of the equation.
-I was extremely suicidal.

-"It's a fact that I lost a good portion of my childhood," he told ABC.
+"It's a fact that I lost a good portion of my childhood," Fisher told ABC.
 "I endured heartaches and numerous amounts of people who didn't believe me and walked away from me."